Bed Bugs vs Fleas: How to Tell Them Apart

 Bed Bug Prevention Tips

-• Icon Inspect Regularly: Check mattresses, furniture, and wall crevices for signs of bed bugs.
+Inspect Regularly: Check hotel beds, headboards, mattresses, furniture, and wall crevices before settling in.

-• Icon Use Mattress Encasements: Cover mattresses and box springs with protective covers.
+Use Mattress Encasements: Cover mattresses and box springs to limit bed bug hiding spots and make detection easier.

-• Icon Professional Treatment: Seek pest control services if you detect an infestation.
+Professional Treatment: Call pest control professionals promptly if you detect an infestation.

 Flea Prevention Tips